It means your server is working, but you don’t have permission to access the web page due to the wrong permission or a corrupted .htaccess file.

 It saves your costly bandwidth, refrains from unintended server loads, and returns 403 errors.

 Check carefully if some image or video is loading from someone’s server and getting 403 errors.
 It means these are hotlink protected.

 So it’s better to host these on your server rather than linking.
 First of all, get the permission of the content owner.
 Then download and upload these to your server.

-However, the issue does impact the whole site instead of some part of some posts.
+However, the issue does impact the whole site instead of some parts of some posts.

 4.Unblock Your IP Address

-There are many security plugins available to protect your WordPress site and it is good to have it for protection from brute force, bot traffic and XSS attack.
+There are many security plugins available to protect your WordPress site, and it is good to have it for protection from brute force, bot traffic, and XSS attacks.

 It blocks spammers or bots’ IP addresses to save our web property.

-But sometimes, it can block real human IP addresses owing to buggy malware signatures and throws 403 errors.
+But sometimes, it can block real human IP addresses owing to buggy malware signatures and throw 403 errors.